-'What had to be examined here was how the annual and quarterly plans are prepared in practice, how the negotiations between industry and trade take place in real life, etc. For this very reason, an especially important role in the examination went to direct observation, wideranging discourse with experts and practical directors of economic life, and hearing and comparing their experiences.^{ii}
+What needed investigation was the way in which annual and quarterly plans are prepared in practice (irrespectively of what the relevant decrees enjoin), the manner in which negotiations between manufacturing industry and distribution are carried on in real life, and so on.
+For this reason, particularly important roles were accorded in the present inquiry to direct observation, to a manifold process of discussion with experts and persons in leading positions in the practical conduct of economic life, and to the summing up of their experience."

-'In many cases, the conclusive evidence supporting a proposition is provided by those who live in a socialist country.
+'In many cases the conclusive "evidence" supporting a proposition is provided by those who live in a socialist country.
 Do they recognize the situation described in the book?
 Does what is written coincide with what they experience day after day as consumers or producers, managers or employees, buyers or sellers?
-I also see myself as a witness.
-Moreover, I have conversed with many witnesses over several decades; I have read many case studies, accounts, minutes, written reports, interviews and sociographical descriptions that can be taken as testimony.211
+I also see myself as a "witness" of this kind.
+Moreover, I have spoken over several decades with many other "witnesses" and read many case studies, accounts, minutes and written reports, interviews, and sociographical studies that can be taken as pieces of "evidence"."

 It is not generally known, but even the very first statement of evidence was addressed to an international public.
 Overcentralization in Economic Administration, which I have just quoted, went on to be published in an English version in 1959, by Oxford University Press.
 Already in that first book of his, János Kornai had broken through the constraints of language and those deriving from the system under which he lived.
 Knowing the conditions at the time, it is hard to overestimate the importance to the international economists' profession of his authentic report from a world on which Western readers had only rumours to go on for information, while scientific 'objectivity' was largely a prejudiced product of Sovietology.
-The fate of his first, 1957 bookiii foreshadowed the duality in Kornai's career.
-His works address both the people of the Central and Eastern European region- the 'Austro-Hungarian' subspecies of Homo sovieticus (including the succeeding generation, which bears that heavy burden)- and the attentive readers of Western academia.
+The fate of his first, 1957 book foreshadowed the duality in Kornai's career.
+His works address both the people of the Central and Eastern European region-the 'Austro-Hungarian' subspecies of Homo sovieticus (including the succeeding generation, which bears that heavy burden)-and the attentive readers of Western academia.

-Despite the unfamiliar biographical details and the ripples of adventure in them, Milán Füst's description of himself fits János Kornai as well: 'I have no life story, only a work story.3 Though that work story is still being written every day of the 21st century, it forms a closed entity, a classic oeuvre, trimmed of outward trappings, whose creator has assembled it with the same care he expends on everything that comes out of his workshop, even the shortest of conference contributions.
+Despite the unfamiliar biographical details and the ripples of adventure in them, Milán Füst's description of himself fits János Kornai as well: 'I have no life story, only a work story.'
+Though that work story is still being written every day of the 21st century, it forms a closed entity, a classic oeuvre, trimmed of outward trappings, whose creator has assembled it with the same care he expends on everything that comes out of his workshop, even the shortest of conference contributions.

 A big contribution to the refinement of János Kornai's works has come from his mathematical parlance and penchant for abstract models.
-These have accompanied his work, from his 1965 study 'Mathematical Programming as a Tool in Drawing Up the Five Year Economic Plan', published abroad, through his famous article 'Nyomás és szívás a piacon' (Pressure and Suction on the Market), to his latest writings.
+These have accompanied his work, from his 1965 study 'Mathematical Programming as a Tool in Drawing Up the Five Year Economic Plan', published abroad, through his famous article 'Pressure and Suction on the Market', to his latest writings.
 To him, however, modelling and mathematical methods are never an end in themselves.
 The abstract models he constructs are intended to explain facts, and produced in constant interaction with the facts through continual testing.
-This approach was already apparent in one of his earliest studies (written in conjunction with Tamás Lipták), on two-tier planning.^v
+This approach was already apparent in one of his earliest studies (written in conjunction with Tamás Lipták), on two-tier planning.
+V